frh2020/BigQuery_SQL_commands/README.md

-# SQL queries in BigQuery
+# Run BigQuery SQL query in Python
 Here are some basic SQL commands and examples in BigQuery called by python codes in jupyter notebook.

 example 1 explore data scheme, table structures in a dataset